Samanar Hills: Description

 Below these eight reliefs at the Pechchipallam site are six Tamil inscriptions in Vatteluttu script from donors.
 These help date them between the 9th and 10th century, with two possibly from the late 8th century CE.
 Thus, the Pechchipallam site had become popular to wealthy patrons supporting Jaina ascetics by about the 9th century.
 Further up from the Pechchippalam reliefs is a temple site whose jagati has survived.
 There is a 10th-century inscription there.
 At the top of the Samanar hills is a solitary stone lamp post.
 Not too far from the foot this post is an 11th-century or more likely 12th-century predominantly Kannada inscription with one line in Tamil.
 This is also a Jaina inscription.
 Taken together with many more 11th- to 13th-century Jaina inscriptions found in Madurai area, other regions of Tamil Nadu and Karnataka, this Kannada inscription at Samanar hills top confirms a thriving Jaina tradition in Madurai area through the 14th century and an active interaction between Digambara Jain sites in Karnataka and those in Tamil Nadu.

 The Samanar hills also had 12 stone beds, used by the monks to take rest.
 However, these were damaged when nearby quarrying for rocks and rains caused a collapse of the covering stone of the cavern.

-In the foothills, there is a Ayyanar Karuppanasamy temple and a lotus pond.
+In the foothills, there is an Ayyanar Karuppanasamy temple and a lotus pond.
 The temple is dedicated to a rural folk deity – Karuppu Sami.
 Tamil texts mention a Maadevi Perumpalli, a monastery here.
 The kings from the Pandyan Dynasty, who ruled Madurai, visited this monastery.